 Photography of Land, Sky, and Universe

-Celestial-Terrestrial Convergence will be on view at Project 1628 in Baltimore on Thursday, August 9, from 5 -7:30 pm, and then by appointment through August 31, 2018.
+Celestial-Terrestrial Convergence will be on view at Project 1628 in Baltimore on Sunday, September 16, from 2-5 pm, and by appointment through September 21, 2018.
 To arrange a viewing, contact Zolt Levay at email@example.com.

 Whether we are gazing across a canyon at sunset, past silhouetted mountains toward the Milky Way, or out into a sea of galaxies billions of light-years away, our understanding of the world around us is profoundly defined by light.

 Light is the visible and invisible energy emitted by stars and gas, and reflected off planets, moons, and dust in space.
 Light from our star, the Sun, illuminates the rock, water, air, and life on Earth’s surface.
 This is the light that is collected by the mirrors and lenses of telescopes and cameras—the brightness, colors, and patterns revealing what the universe is made of, how it is organized, how it works, and how it has evolved.

 But it is also the absence of light—the eclipsed light, the absorbed and scattered light, the shadows and silhouettes—that provides the depth, reveals crucial details, and shapes our deep understanding of our planet, our solar system, our galaxy, and the universe beyond.
 And it is the distortion of light that shifts, stretches, and magnifies our view, providing a glimpse into the deepest, farthest reaches of space and time.

 This exhibit of photography from NASA’s Hubble Space Telescope, paired with Zolt Levay’s landscapes of America’s national parks, highlights the convergence of celestial and terrestrial, and the interplay of light and shadows on Earth and in space.